 “If you go to medical school for the right reasons, the time commitment and cost will be well worth it,” Dr. Morris suggests.

-While it can be tempting to start hitting the books in the months leading up to medical school, resist that urge.
-There really isn’t anything you can do that will prepare you for medical school.
+While it can be tempting to start hitting the books as you think about how to prepare for medical school, resist that urge.
+There really isn’t much you can do at this time that will give you an advantage.
 The next four years will be busy and sometimes difficult, so take advantage of the free time you have now.

 “Spend time with your family,” Dr. Sujka says.
 “Make sure you see your friends and family before you go, because you're not going to see them for a while.”